-Note: In the past, if the fifth run in an inning was on second or third and there was no runner on first, the defense was permitted to require the offense to place a runner on first for the purpose of setting up a force or double play.
-In tournament play this is accomplished with an intentional walk.
-Neither intentional walks nor placing a runner on first will be permitted.
+If the fifth run in an inning is on second or third with two out and there is no runner on first, the defense can require the offense to place a runner on first for the purpose of setting up a force.

 Running across infield before time is called